Edwin Emery Slosson

-Edwin Emery Slosson (7 June 1865 – 15 October 1929) was an American magazine editor, author, journalist and chemist.
+Edwin Emery Slosson (June 7, 1865 – October 15, 1929) was an American magazine editor, writer, journalist and chemist.
 He was the first head of Science Service, and a notable popularizer of science.

 Family background and education

-Edwin Emery Slosson was born in Albany, Kansas, the son of William Butler Slosson and his wife, the former Achsah Louise Lilly.
+Slosson was born in Albany, Kansas, the son of William Butler Slosson and his wife, the former Achsah Louise Lilly.
 His parents were pioneers who had moved from New York State to Kansas in 1857.
 William Slosson ran the first general store in Albany.
 A supporter of free state status for Kansas, he helped to organize a branch of the Underground Railroad and ran a "station" where escaping slaves were sheltered.

-Edwin Slosson attended Leavenworth High School for three years and travelled in Europe before entering the University of Kansas.
+Slosson attended Leavenworth High School for three years and travelled in Europe before entering the University of Kansas.
 He majored in chemistry and was a member of both Sigma Xi and Phi Beta Kappa.
 After obtaining a Bachelor of Science degree in 1890, he remained at the University of Kansas as a graduate student, studying chemistry, physics, geology and psychology.
 He was awarded a Master of Science degree in 1892.
-Slosson was offered a fellowship in psychology at Clark University, but chose instead to accept a position as Assistant Professor of chemistry at the University of Wyoming because it paid well enough to allow him to marry.
-He married May Gorslin Preston at Centralia, Kansas on August 12, 1891.
+Slosson was offered a fellowship in psychology at Clark University, but chose instead to accept a position as assistant professor of chemistry at the University of Wyoming because it paid well enough to allow him to marry.
+He married May Gorslin Preston at Centralia, Kansas, on August 12, 1891.

 University of Wyoming

-From 1891 to 1903 Edwin Slosson lived in Laramie, Wyoming, where he taught chemistry at the University of Wyoming and carried out chemical research at the Wyoming Agricultural Experiment Station, which was associated with the University.
+From 1891 to 1903 Slosson lived in Laramie, Wyoming, where he taught chemistry at the University of Wyoming and carried out chemical research at the Wyoming Agricultural Experiment Station, which was associated with the university.
 He also acted as state chemist.
 His main areas of research were alkali in Wyoming soils and petroleum.
 His observations on these and other subjects, including food adulteration and the fuel value of prepared cereals, were published in numerous bulletins of the Experiment Station.
 He participated as a special demonstrator in chemistry at the 1893 Chicago World's Fair.

 Slosson taught all the chemistry courses at the University of Wyoming and taught popular extension courses in chemistry to community members.
 He also taught a course in experimental psychology and lectured on photography to the local Camera Club.
 During the summer vacations he studied organic chemistry at the University of Chicago, working under Julius Stieglitz and John Nef.
-He completed his doctoral dissertation and was awarded his Ph.D. degree magna cum laude in 1902.
+He completed his doctoral dissertation and was awarded his PhD degree magna cum laude in 1902.